-Grant Revenue.
-Receivables and Deferred Grant Revenue
+Grant Revenue, Receivables and Deferred Grant Revenue

 Grant revenue includes support received from Legal Services Corporation (LSC) and other governmental and private funders.
 LAWNY reports grant revenue as net assets with donor restrictions if they are received with donor stipulations that limit the use of the donated assets.
 When the donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and change in net assets as releases from restrictions.
+Donor restricted contributions whose restrictions are met within the same year as received are reflected as contributions without donor restrictions in the accompanying financial statements.
 Grant revenue is recognized as the related costs are incurred.
 Amounts received in advance of incurring the related costs are reported as deferred revenue.
 Conditional grants, including promises to give, are not recognized until they become unconditional, that is, when the conditions on which they depend are substantially met.
 Certain grants are subject to audit by the grantor.
 Any changes resulting from these audits are recognized in the year they become known.